Sultan Abdul Halim Muadzam Shah Bridge: Incidents

-As with most bridges, the bridge has also been subject to a number of road accidents and suicides.

 Penang Second Bridge ramp collapse

 On 6 June 2013, a ramp leading to the still under construction Penang Second Bridge at Batu Maung interchange collapsed at around 7:00 pm, burying a car and two motorcycles under the debris.
 One person was killed in the incident.
-The ramp which is part of the Package 3A of the bridge project was built by the contractor Cergas Murni Sdn Bhd and not UEM Builders Berhad.
+The ramp which is part of the Package 3A of the bridge project was built by the contractor Cergas Murni Sdn Bhd.

 Design specifications

 Bridge

 The Sultan Abdul Halim Muadzam Shah Bridge is designed based on the double "S" curvy concept due to the geological reasons.The numerous "S"-like curves along the 24 km stretch are a requirement under the Road Safety Audit.

-The Sultan Abdul Halim Muadzam Shah Bridge is the longest bridge in the world installed with High Damping Natural Rubber (HDNR) Bearing, an effective seismic isolation system that enables the bridge to withstand high intensity earthquakes.
-The bridge is the first in Malaysia to be installed with seismic expansion joints, which will allow movements during an earthquake.
+The Sultan Abdul Halim Muadzam Shah Bridge is the longest bridge in the world installed with High Damping Natural Rubber Bearing, an effective seismic isolation system that enables the bridge to withstand high intensity earthquakes.
+The bridge is the first in Malaysia to be installed with seismic expansion joints, which would allow movements during an earthquake.